 - Reforestation Projects (also known as Capital Carbon Credits) which offered investments in carbon credits intended to be generated from land in Sierra Leone, Brazil and Australia and is run by Reforestation Projects Limited

 The High Court decided in February 2014 that the above schemes were collective investment schemes which could not be lawfully operated by the defendants.
 Some of the defendants appealed, and in March 2015 the Court of Appeal rejected the appeal and also found that the schemes were collective investment schemes.
 On 28 July 2015, the Supreme Court refused to give the defendants permission to make a further appeal.

-Since receiving the Supreme Court’s ruling, the FCA has also been preparing the legal documents needed to continue its High Court claim.
-At a hearing in June 2016, the FCA asked the High Court to issue a timetable for the case going forward.
-A trial regarding various issues (including misleading statements which the FCA alleges were made to investors) has now been scheduled.
-This will take place on a date to be confirmed between 8 and 23 May 2017.
+Since receiving the Supreme Court’s ruling, the FCA has also been preparing the legal documents needed to continue its High Court claim by way of a trial.
+Following a pre-trial review hearing on 7 April 2017, the trial has now been scheduled for July 2017 (with exact dates to be confirmed).
+The trial will deal with various issues (including misleading statements which the FCA alleges were made to investors).

 As the court has ruled that these are collective investments schemes and they were operating unlawfully, it may order the defendants to pay compensation that can be passed on to the investors.
 The sixteenth defendant has settled the case on the basis that it will contribute up to £200,000 in total if any other defendant is required to pay compensation.
 The sixteenth defendant will not take part in any further proceedings.

 At present, the previous undertakings and injunctions obtained by the FCA from July 2013 onwards remain in place.
 Further information will be provided when it is available.

 What should I do?

 The FCA has explained to investors that they should retain copies of all documents and evidence of payments made in each of the schemes and that they may wish to take legal advice on their own individual position.